 Monorail: The Seattle Center Monorail travels through Westlake Center to Queen Anne Hill, and it is a superb option if you’re around the downtown areas.
 It is relatively cheap, with a one-way adult fare at $2.50.

-Seattle Street Cars: Seattle Street Cars connect the South Lake Union neighbourhood to Downtown Seattle.
+Seattle Street Cars: Seattle Street Cars connect the South Lake Union neighborhood to Downtown Seattle.
 It is an effortless way to get around, but they don’t run 24/7.
 There are nine stops, with numerous shopping malls and restaurants along the way.

 King County Metro Transit: The King County Metro is an excellent bus service that travels around the entire city.
 Get yourself an Orca Card, and you can jump on wherever.